Prompt engineering for empathic voice interfaces

 - Hume EVI playground: Test out your system prompts in live conversations with EVI, and see how it responds differently when you change configuration options.

-- OpenAI playground: for testing OpenAI prompts in a chat interface.
+- OpenAI playground: For testing and evaluating OpenAI prompts in a chat interface, including running evaluations.

-- Anthropic console: for testing Anthropic prompts in a chat interface.
+- Anthropic console: For testing and evaluating Anthropic prompts in a chat interface, including evaluations and an automatic prompt improver.

 - Vercel AI playground: Try multiple prompts and LLMs in parallel to compare their responses.